Robotics > KUKA Robotics integration

 - Message queues for asynchronous communication

-When connecting robots to external systems:
+When connecting robots to external systems, you’ll need:

 - Network isolation between robot control and business networks